Annual Conservation Tour

 County conservation districts of the OKI Regional Conservation Council take turns sponsoring the Annual Conservation Tour.
 This event offers narrated visits to well-planned and wisely managed places that demonstrate successful conservation practices.
 In the late summer or fall, Annual Tour patrons have visited gardens, croplands, orchards, vineyards, pastures, hayfields, green houses, dairy barns, pig pens, chicken coops, parks, fairgrounds, nature preserves, ponds, lakes, streams, rivers, a river boat, canoes, historical sites, field research facilities, woodlands, wastewater treatment plants, small businesses, farmers’ markets, construction sites, and food processing industries throughout the Tri-State.

-Browse the gallery below or take a look at previous agendas (under Past Events) to see where we’ve been.
+Browse the gallery below to see where we’ve been.